 I’m also forgiven.

 I wish that I wished that God had more to say about all of this, but I think deep down I really don’t.
 It seems that in great suffering God sees best to just keep saying over and over again: “I am with you.”
 And he’s probably right about that.
 Like the church ladies.

-Even Jesus, our perfect suffering Son of God, on the cross didn’t have a lot to say—except to forgive, tell folks he’s thirsty, and then eventually place his spirit into God’s hands.
+Even Jesus, our perfect suffering Son of God, didn’t have a lot to say as he was dying—except to forgive, tell folks he’s thirsty, and then eventually place his spirit into God’s hands.